 Skin infections are a possible side effect of Ocrevus.
 In clinical trials, they were more common when the drug was taken to treat primary progressive multiple sclerosis (PPMS) than when it was used for relapsing forms* of multiple sclerosis (MS) or for clinically isolated syndrome (CIS).
 But, skin infections may occur in people taking the drug for any type of MS.

 - skin that’s warmer than usual

 Most people who experienced skin infections while taking Ocrevus had mild cases.
-But, rarely, these infections can be severe.
+But in rare cases, these infections can be severe.